 During every hike and drive, with every encounter and vista view, we will also learn about the ecology of the region, the stories of its inhabitants and the issues that impact their future.
 Our goal?
 Leave you with lasting memories and impactful tales that can inform inspiring stories to motivate your social network to better appreciate and understand the importance of nature in our world.

 Book your field trip today!
 Email us firstname.lastname@example.org

 A great introduction to wildlife ecology through the photographic storytelling lens, a half-day session is perfect for someone on a tight timeline while visiting the Rockies.
 Together, we’ll cover core techniques used to learn from and document wildlife behaviour, while we search two or three hotspots that will give you the best odds of coming away with a great story to share.
 By the end of our trip, the goal will be to equip you with a better understanding of the Rocky Mountain ecosystem, how to respectfully observe the animals that call it home and what role you can play in telling the region’s stories.

-From dawn to dusk, we’ll extensively cover the Rocky Mountain landscape – focusing on a specific species or taking a more general approach, based on your interests.
+From dawn to dusk, we’ll extensively cover the Rocky Mountain landscape – focusing learning around a specific species or taking a more general approach, based on your interests.
 And with our local knowledge, we’ll work to provide you with the best odds of having unique, quality experiences in nature and with wildlife during our limited time together.
 In addition to exploring different eco-regions on foot and by car, we will leave you with new techniques to find, learn from and document wildlife in this wilderness and a sense of what personal stewardship means.
 We will work hard to grow your knowledge base with the stories of the animals that call this region home and the issues that affect them so to enable you to do more than capture nice photographs, but to also become a stronger, relevant and authentic storyteller.